okeyubah/okeyubah.github.io/_posts/2021-06-27-identifiers.md

 your little screenplay.

 As a programmer you are similarly required to invent names for classes, objects, other placeholders for data in your programs.
-Identifiers are he names that your fecond imagination must conjur up to populate your Java programs.
+Identifiers are the names that you come up with for all the classes, members, objects, etc in your Java programs.

 A few ground rules apply here, and you will do well to become familiar with them.
 To start with, Java is case-sensitive.
 What this means is that, if you make the mistake of